thecomplexityproject/cognitivecomplexity/documentation/understanding.md

 }
 ```

-A developer *understands* `s` if :
+A developer `d'` *understands* `s` if :

-*1. Role of exported references*
+*1. Role of the references declared in `s`*

-- he understands that `s` represents a function called `getPriceWithVat()` which takes an `Article` in parameter, and that its role is to return the price including VAT of a given article.
+- he understands that the role of `getPriceWithVat()` is to return the prive including VAT of a given article.

-*2. Role of imported references*
+*2. Role of the references imported in `s`*

+- he understands that `Article` is a class whose role is to represent the different articles.
-- he understands that `getPrice()` is a method of the class `Article` which will return the pre-tax price of the article.
+- he understands that `getPrice()` is a method of the class `Article` whose role is to return the pre-tax price of the article.
-- he understands that `VAT_RATE` is the vat rate to use.
+- he understands that `VAT_RATE` is a constant whose role is to provide the vat rate to use.

-*3. Behavior of the external references*
+*3. Behavior of the references declared in `s`*

-- he predicts that the behavior of `getPriceWithVat()` is correct, *i.e.* that if the external references `getPrice()` and `VAT_RATE` are correctly implemented, the value returned by `getPriceWithVat()` will really be the price of the article including the vat.
+- he predicts that `getPriceWithVat()` is correctly implemented, *i.e.* that if he understood well the role of the references declared or imported in `s`, the behavior of `getPriceWithVat()` will really be to return the price including VAT of an article.

+> **Proposition**
+>
+> A developer understands a bugged context-sensitive valid code snippet if and only if he is able to locate any bug transmitted to him.

+**Demonstration**

+* Let `s` a context-sensitive valid code snippet having a bug.
+Let `d` the author of `s`, and let `d'` a developer which understands `s` and which is informed that there is a bug `b`.
+As `d` knows `b`, he knows the state of the system causing a bug to one of the references declared in `s`.
+Let `r` this reference.
+  As `d'` understands `s`, he understands the role of each reference declared in `s` (1.).
+Thus, he knows the role of `r`.

 **Remark**

-With this definition, a developer may understand `s` even if `getPriceWithVat()` will return a value which will not be correct.
+With the definition above, a developer may understand `s` even if `getPriceWithVat()` will return a value which will not be correct.
 He is only able to predict that *if there is no bug in the implementation of the imported references of `s`* (*i.e.* if their behavior corresponds to their role), then `getPriceWithVat()` will return the correct price including VAT.

 This is not in contradiction with the intuitive notion of code understanding: with the definition above, if a developer understands `s`, he will be able to detect if the real behavior of `s` is correct or not, and thus if there is a bug or not.
 This is probably what we intuitively mean when we say that a developer understands a code snippet: he is able to debug it.